TheresaLui/SelfHelpContent_v2/articles/microsoft.mcas/mcas-config-ac-browsing-apps.md

 - Verify that session controls are enforced by checking that `*.cas.ms` is appended to the URL
 - Make sure you are using sessions controls with a web-based app

-    **NOTE**
-    Session controls can only be enforced on web-based apps.
+ **NOTE**: Session controls can only be enforced on web-based apps.
 Access controls can be enforced on native apps.

 - In your Azure Active Directory Conditional Access policy, under **Sessions**, clear **Conditional Access App Control**.
 If the issue persists, open a ticket for the relevant app.
-- If you are using a Cloud App Security session policy, in your Azure AD Conditional Access policy, under **Sessions**, make sure that **Use Custom Policy** is selected.
+- If you are using a Cloud App Security session policy, in your Azure AD Conditional Access policy, under **Sessions**, make sure that **Use Custom Policy** is selected

 ## **Recommended Documents**